Mr. Handy, Mr. Hong: Adaptation

-Plans to adapt this film into drama series were first announced on December 21, 2020 under the working title of Hong Ban-jang (홍반장).
+Plans to adapt this film into drama series were first announced on December 21, 2020, under the working title of Hong Banjang (홍반장).
 The adaptation was written by Shin Ha-eun as her comeback after co-writing the 2019 drama The Crowned Clown.
 It was also announced that Kim Seon-ho and Shin Min-a were being offered the lead roles.
-In April 2, 2021, it was officially announced that Yoo Je-won would be directing the drama, literally translated as Seaside Village Cha-Cha-Cha.
+On April 2, 2021, it was officially announced that Yoo Je-won would be directing the drama, literally translated as Seaside Village Cha-Cha-Cha.
 At the same time, Kim Seon-ho and Shin Min-a were confirmed as main leads, and Lee Sang-yi was offered a role.

 Hometown Cha-Cha-Cha was aired from August 28 to October 17, 2021, on tvN's Saturdays and Sundays in the 21:00 (KST).
 It is also available for streaming on Netflix.